Laiva18/NexusPart-Industrial-RAG/README.md

 # NexusPart | Local RAG System for Industrial Supply Chains

 **NexusPart** is a smart tool for people who work with industrial parts.
-It helps you find the right electrical components (like fuses) from a big warehouse list.
+It helps you find the right electrical components from a big warehouse list.
 It uses **AI (Llama 3)** to make sure the parts are safe to use.

 ---